Metschnikowia pulcherrima

 For some time the wine sector has been seeking ways of producing wines with a low alcohol content.
 An obvious approach would be using wine yeast strains which are inefficient at converting grape sugars into ethanol, but in practice it was found that commercial wine yeasts all have much the same ethanol yields.
 Research on yeast population dynamics show that the use of M. pulcherrima in sequential inoculation with Saccharomyces uvarum during fermentation can produce Shirazi wine and Chardonnays of reduced alcohol content.
-The same regime has been tried in the brewing of beer and the result found to be potable with a novel aroma and flavour.
+The same regime has been tried in the brewing of beer and the result found to be potable with a novel aroma and flavour..
+It is worth noting the significant synergy observed in the ternary co-inoculation of Lt + Mp yeasts for lactic acid production, resulting in 3.27 ± 1.04 g/L of lactic acid and a pH reduction of 0.33 ± 0.07 from an initial pH of 3.84, this high acidity also caused the tasters to perceive a lower tone in this wine, which resulted in a lower evolution of the wine.

 Palm oil substitute

 Palm oil is an edible vegetable oil extracted from the fruit of oil palms, mainly from Elaeis guineensis, some 60m tonnes of oil being produced annually.
 It has low production costs, a high melting point, is rich in saturated fats, and is widely used in the food and cosmetics industries.
 The high demand for palm oil has led to the establishing of vast palm plantations in South East Asia, causing deforestation and habitat erosion over large areas, water pollution, and increased greenhouse gas emissions over the affected region.

 The Bath team aim to develop a substitute for palm oil using Metschnikowia pulcherrima by growing it on an industrial scale using the lignocellulose in agricultural and food waste as a source of polysaccharides.
 It is known that some species of oleaginous yeast when grown on sugars may convert between 20-80% of their biomass to oil.
 Although M. pulcherrima was not previously considered oleaginous, low temperatures in conjunction with restricted nutrients will prevent sporulation and lead to high concentrations of oil with properties close to those of palm oil.
 Furthermore the oil has potential as a biofuel in aviation and road transport.